New to Korean wedding traditions?

 What to bring as a gift to a Korean Wedding?

 Gifts are a vital part of Korean culture.
 Close friends of the bride and groom will give something for the home like a talking rice cooker or TV.
 Everyone else can bring cash in an envelope.
-The amount can vary from 30,000 KRW up to 1,000,000 KRW, depending on how close you are.
+The amount varies from 30,000 KRW up to 1,000,000 KRW, depending on how close you are.

 What does a Korean traditional wedding dress look like?